gokuthug1/gplr/README.md

 ---

-## Changelog (v1.8.4)
+## Changelog (v2.0.0)

-This version includes a major internal refactor to improve performance, maintainability, and user experience.

-- **Complete Code Refactor:** Modernized with ES6+ classes, private fields, and best practices.
-- **Reworked Settings Menu:** A cleaner, more intuitive multi-panel design for easier navigation.
-- **Refined Controls:** Control visibility logic now correctly handles mouse, keyboard, and click interactions.
-- **Improved Performance:** More efficient event handling for smoother scrubbing and volume control.
-- **New Shortcut:** Press `C` to quickly toggle captions on or off.
+This version introduces significant new features and internal improvements for a more powerful and robust player.

+-   **New: Video Quality Selection:** The player now automatically detects multiple `<source>` tags on a video element and builds a settings menu to allow users to switch between different video qualities on the fly.
+-   **New: Advanced Keyboard Shortcuts:**
+    -   Increase/decrease playback speed using `<` and `>` keys.
+    -   Instantly seek to a specific part of the video using number keys `0` through `9` (e.g., `5` seeks to 50%).
+-   **Major Code Refactor:** The entire codebase has been reorganized for better maintainability and readability.
+Monolithic functions have been broken down into smaller, focused methods.
+-   **UI/UX Polish:** The Volume Booster button now has a distinct visual "active" state, and the download button is temporarily disabled during a download to prevent issues.

 ---

 ## Features

-- **Sleek, Auto-Hiding UI:** A clean, modern interface that gets out of the way during playback for an immersive viewing experience.
+-   **Sleek, Auto-Hiding UI:** A clean, modern interface that gets out of the way for an immersive viewing experience.
+-   **Video Quality Switching:** Automatically detects `<source>` tags and allows users to switch between qualities (e.g., 1080p, 720p, 480p).
 -   **Advanced Captions Support:**
     -   Automatically detects and lists multiple language tracks.
-    - An intuitive menu separates track selection from style customization.
+    -   Intuitive menu separates track selection from style customization.
     -   Customize font, size, color, background, and opacity.
 -   **Persistent Customization:**
     -   Control playback speed (0.5x to 2x).
     -   Customize the player's primary accent color and caption styles.
     -   All settings are saved in `localStorage` to persist across sessions.
 -   **Volume Booster:** Utilizes the Web Audio API to boost volume up to 200%, accessible via a control button or `Ctrl`+`Z`.
 -   **Thumbnail Previews on Scrub:** See a video frame preview when hovering over the progress bar.
-- **Comprehensive Keyboard Shortcuts:** Full control over playback, volume, seeking, fullscreen, and more.
+-   **Comprehensive Keyboard Shortcuts:** Full control over playback, volume, seeking, fullscreen, speed, and more.
-- **Modern & Maintainable Codebase:** Written in modern ES6+ JavaScript with no external dependencies.
+-   **Fully Refactored & Modernized:** Written in modern ES6+ JavaScript with no external dependencies.
 -   **Native Browser Features:** Full support for Picture-in-Picture and Fullscreen modes.
 -   **Responsive & Lightweight:** Looks great on all screen sizes.
 -   **Simple Integration:** Add it to your site with a single script tag and a CSS class.
 -   **Direct Download Button:** A convenient button to download the video source file.

 ---

 ## Quick Start

-To use GokuPlr, add the `cvp` class to your `<video>` tag and include the script before your closing `</body>` tag.
+To use GokuPlr, add the `goku-player` class to your `<video>` tag and include the script before your closing `</body>` tag.

 ### Full Page Example (`index.html`)

-This complete example includes multiple caption tracks to demonstrate the player's capabilities.
+This complete example demonstrates video quality switching and multiple caption tracks.
 Copy this code into an `index.html` file and open it in your browser.

 ```html
 <!DOCTYPE html>